COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 Breaking this into smaller PRs would have created incomplete functionality and increased integration complexity, so I included a justification in the PR description explaining why the size was necessary.

-For the next sprint, I plan to work on adding the missing features required for Milestone 2.
-Additionally, I worked on fixing and improving a colleague's code to ensure that the refactoring allows the modified tests to pass without problems and also added missing documenation for certian code and test files
+For the next sprint, I plan to add the missing features required for Milestone 2.
+Additionally, I worked on fixing and improving a colleague's code to ensure that the refactoring allows the modified tests to pass without problems, and also added missing documentation for certian code and test files